arronlacey/bio-yodie-swansea_ext/README.txt

   wp-linksAndMentions
   wp-prepare
 Some of these may be added later or to a different yodie-* repository.
+= the tagger-app directory has been moved to yodie-experiments/pipelines = the tagger plugins have been moved to yodie-experiements/pipelines/plugins = the wp-* directories have been moved to yodie-preparation/pipelines

 Unfortunately we had to copy over the following plugin: plugins/LuceneGaz/  required by the Disambiguation plugin